Rustic oat crumble bars with blackberries, apple and a subtle hint of fresh sage and lemon.

 - 1 apple grated (I used Granny Smith)

-- 2 tbsp corn flour (corn starch)
+- 2 tablespoon corn flour (corn starch)

-- 1 tbsp sage very finely sliced
+- 1 tablespoon sage very finely sliced

 - Preheat oven to 200C (390F) fanbake, and line a slice tin with baking paper.
 I used an 18x27cm pan (approximately 7x10.5 inches).